giovannipollo/meta-ppg-sensor/README.md

 ## Setup & configuration

-First we need to setup out build environment.
+First we need to setup our build environment.
 We have to move in the poky folder `cd /home/yoctotrainee/poky` and then we have to execute the following command:

 ```bash
 source oe-init-build-env build_rpi3